OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jama/oh-jama-0069.md

 ## Cause

 Probable cause for this issue is:
-When the mandatory fields for Jama are not mapped in the field mappings, OpsHub Integration Manager will raise this error.
+When the mandatory fields for Jama are not mapped in the field mappings, <code class="expression">space.vars.SITENAME</code> will raise this error.

 ## Solution